harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/nomination.rst

    #.
 Operator withdrawals must not cause nominated collateral to exceed the Max Nomination Ratio.

 #.
 Forced collateral withdrawal.
-If an operator’s withdrawal would result in a violation of the Max Nomination Ratio, automatically refund excess nominated collateral to the nominators, proportionally.
+If an operator's withdrawal would result in a violation of the Max Nomination Ratio, automatically refund excess nominated collateral to the nominators, proportionally.
 Both the operator withdrawal and the nominator refunds are subject to the unbonding period.
 #.
 If an Operator issued zero ONEBTC, it can deregister and automatically refund Nominators their collateral.
 #.
 When an Operator is banned, its collateralization is lowered to the secure collateral threshold by automatically refunding nominated ONE, proportionally.